Shadow Removal by High-Quality Shadow Synthesis: Related Work

 To confront the expensive costs of annotating paired images, Mask-ShadowGAN~\cite{hu2019mask} leverages unpaired data to learn the bidirectional transformation with cycle-consistency constraints~\cite{zhu2017unpaired} and adversarial training.
 LG-ShadowNet~\cite{liu2021shadow} first trains a network to extract lightness features, which are then used to guide the learning of another shadow removal network.
 To pursue a cheaper data cost and smaller domain bias, some recent methods conduct shadow removal simply using each shadow image and its corresponding shadow mask.
 In FSS2SR~\cite{le2020shadow}, the unpaired samples are cropped from the original shadow images and used to adversarially train the shadow parameter prediction network and matte prediction network.
 G2R-ShadowNet~\cite{liu2021shadowCVPR} constructs a cycle-GAN based system where the input non-shadow image is first transferred to a pseudo shadow image to form the paired training data for the shadow removal network.
+Jin \emph{et al.}~\cite{jin2021dc} integrate shadow and shadow-free domain classifiers into the shadow removal model and introduce novel losses based on physics-based shadow-free chromaticity, shadow-robust perceptual features, and boundary smoothness.